DanelahLA/YouTube-Video-Overviews/Fall Secret Path Video Creation Overview.md

 #### Path Section 3 - The Road to the Cammander (Complete for B Rating)
 PSS - T-Hormone (Red), Amino Acid (Green), Hardener (Blue) Enemies of Note: Devourer Beetles and Infected
+Screen Info: 1 from team, if a beetle attacks-add that viewpoint?, if someone falls off truck-add that viewpoint?

 * On the landing of the slide, I like to land to the left, so that the building stops my forward movement quicker, I then quickly throw a yellow serum at the convergence point between the two groups, and do more work. -Z
 * You'll drop down into a wave of infected.
 You can rally with the NPC's inside the barricade circle or eliminate them from where you drop (as my character is short, it's easier for me to do the latter). -D